 LEARN THE PILLARS OF BRAIN HEALTH WITH BOARD CERTIFIED NEUROPSYCHOLOGIST DR. KAREN D. SULLIVAN AS YOUR GUIDE

 Choose Videos 1-9 of the I CARE FOR YOUR BRAIN program.
 Pick and choose the topics most important to you, or purchase all nine.
-Companion workbooks are available for purchase and can be mailed directly to you.
+Companion workbooks PDFs are available for purchase and can be emailed directly to you with the video link.

 These videos are professionally recorded and edited in order to provide you with the best viewing experience.
 Each video averages approximately 40+ minutes of learning.